This article describes the Paste View dialog and the way it allows you to create Jedox Views from a selected database.

-You can also transfer your selection into the Picklist (12).
+You can also transfer your selection into the Picklist (8f).
 There are two ways to do this:

-- Mark the elements in the left window and then add them to the Picklist by clicking the arrow to the right.
+- Mark the elements in 8a and then add them to the picklist by clicking the arrow to the right.

 - Double-click on the elements.

 In the screenshot above the entries in the picklist are sorted in alphabetical ascending order.
-If anything is in the picklist, these displayed elements will be used when you click OK, regardless of what is selected in the left window area.
-If the Picklist is empty, clicking on OK will select all marked elements in the window area on the left side.
-If nothing is marked in the left window area, the previous selection will be used.
-You may also select dimension attributes to display.
+If anything is in the picklist, these displayed elements will be used when you click OK, regardless of what is selected in area 8a.
+If the picklist is empty, clicking on OK will select all marked elements in area 8a.
+If nothing is marked in the whole dialog window, the previous selection will be used for the view.